Russell W. Meyer Jr.: Cessna Aircraft and Textron

-He was President and CEO of the Grumman American Aviation Corporation from 1966 to 1974, and joined Cessna in 1974 as an Executive Vice President, recruited by long-time Cessna President Dwane Wallace.
-Meyer was elected the company's CEO in 1975 by Wallace and the rest of the Board of Directors, and would serve in that role from 1975 to 2000 and again from June 2002 to 2004, succeeded by Jack J. Pelton.
+In 1974, Meyer was recruited by long-time Cessna President and Chairman Dwane Wallace to become one of two Executive Vice Presidents of Cessna Aircraft Company—by then the world's largest general aviation aircraft manufacturer—with the implied opportunity to rise to CEO when aging Wallace retired.
+Meyer was elected the company's CEO in 1975 by Wallace and the rest of the Board of Directors, and would serve in that role from 1975 to 2000, and again from June 2002 to 2004, succeeded by Jack J. Pelton.
+In 1978, he was also elevated to chairman of the Board of Cessna.